PhillipAColes/Diagonalisers/README.md

 # Diagonalisers
-Scripts to set up the BLACS, read or generate matrices, and call Scalapack diagonalisers
+Fortran 90 scripts to set up the BLACS, read or generate matrices, and call Scalapack diagonalisers